AlpsRunner/money_tranfer_page/README.md

 # Technical Details:

-No API authentication implemented yet
+No API authentication implemented yet.
 Works in async and sync modes (symply remove js file from base.html)